twister-php/sql/README.md

 WORK in active progress!
 As of 19 July 2017, probably for the next week or so!
+This is the unfinished README!
+Many things have changed and improved since I wrote this a few days ago!

 # SQL
 Raw SQL Query String Builder ~ because SQL abstraction is for the weak!